czue/pegasus-docs/deployment/production-checklist.md

 This will ensure that the latest, optimized version of the front-end code is always deployed as part of your production environment.

-Some platThe platform-specific docs have some guidance on setting this up where possible.
+The platform-specific docs have some guidance on setting this up where possible.

 ## Update other configuration options